 This certificate provides the student with the fundamentals of journalism print and broadcast alike.
-In addition to surveying the mass media as a whole, instruction gives a student the ability to recognize what determines news, how to operate a camera and develop film, and practical experience taking assignments, conducting interviews and writing stories for a weekly newsp
+In addition to surveying the mass media as a whole, instruction gives a student the ability to recognize what determines news, how to operate a camera and develop film, and practical experience taking assignments, conducting interviews and writing stories for print, broadcast and online.

-QUIRED COURSES -time transfer Contraction of the second Journal 100 Journal 101 Journal 202 Journal 217 Photo 10 3 units from: Social Values in Mass Communication Collecting and writing News Advanced Newswriting Publication Laboratory Beginning Photography UNITS 3 3 2 3 Art 501 Broadcast 1 Co Sci 501 Geography 2 Journal 106 Poli Sci 1 Poli Sci 7 Beginning Two-Dimensional Design Fundamentals of Radio and Television Broadcasting Introduction to Computers & Their Uses Cultural Elements of Geography Mechanics of Expression The Government of the United States Contemporary World Affairs 3 3 3 3 3 3 3 3 3 3 3
+REQUIRED COURSES

+UNITS

+Journal 100 Social Values in Mass Communication 3

+Journal 101 Collecting and writing News 3

+Journal 202 Advanced Newswriting 3

+Journal 217 Publication Laboratory 2

+Photo 10 Beginning Photography 3

+3 units from:

+Art 501 Beginning Two-Dimensional Design 3

+Broadcast 1 Fundamentals of Radio and

+Television Broadcasting 3

+Co Sci 501 Introduction to Computers & Their Uses 3

+Geography 2 Cultural Elements of Geography 3

+Journal 106 Mechanics of Expression 3

+Poli Sci 1 The Government of the United States 3

+Poli Sci 7 Contemporary World Affairs 3